Indigenous Ally Toolkit

 This guide helps physicians understand the impact of systemic racism and how to improve clinical and community experiences for Indigenous patients.

-View resource Health and Health Care Implications of Systemic Racism on Indigenous Peoples in CanadaDr.
-Mom and COVID-19: The stress of being in constant demand
+View resource Health and Health Care Implications of Systemic Racism on Indigenous Peoples in CanadaBackground to CMA policy: Equity and diversity

 Call 911 or access physician health and wellness supports.